Dermestes talpinus

 Diet

 Scavenger on dried animal matter.
-Has been observed on bones where it likely consumes residual dried tissues, connective material, and associated debris.
+Has been observed on bones where it likely consumes residual dried tissues, connective material, and associated organic debris.

 Behavior